Nouns in English Grammar

 Count nouns (also called countable nouns) are nouns that have plural forms and can be pluralized, or counted with a number, for example, 'one chair', 'three chairs'.

-Non-count nouns (also called uncountable or mass nouns) are nouns that cannot be pluralize or counted with a number, for example, 'water', 'sugar' and 'wood.
+Non-count nouns (also called uncountable or mass nouns) are nouns that cannot be pluralized or counted with a number, for example, 'water', 'sugar' and 'wood'.

 A gender-specific noun refers only to males or only to females.
 In many languages, the gender of nouns is divided into three categories; masculine, feminine and neuter.
 In English, the gender of most nouns is neuter.
 However, if a noun refers to something obviously male or female, then its gender will be masculine or feminine (as determined by the meaning).

 For example: Rooster (Gender-specific masculine), hen (Gender-specific feminine) and chicken (neutral)